Kosovo 11 Years On: A Contested Status And A Grim Economy - UrduPoint

 Kosovo 11 Years On: A Contested Status And A Grim Economy

-Pristina, Oct 4 (UrduPoint / Pakistan Point News - 4th Oct, 2019 ) :Kosovo heads to the polls Sunday in the fourth general election since the former province declared independence from Serbia in 2008.
+Pristina, Oct 6 (UrduPoint / Pakistan Point News - 6th Oct, 2019 ) :Kosovo votes Sunday in the fourth general election since the former province declared independence from Serbia in 2008.

 But Kosovo's status as a nation remains a matter of international dispute, relations with Belgrade are dismal, and its people are fed up with widespread poverty and corruption.